-(4) An educator may not be employed under an inactive license, except as provided in 603 CMR 44.078 (2) or (3), until he or she renews the license, unless the school district receives a waiver from the Department pursuant to 603 CMR 7.00.
+(4) An educator may not be employed under an inactive license, except as provided in 603 CMR 44.07 (2) or (3), until he or she renews the license, unless the school district receives a waiver from the Department pursuant to 603 CMR 7.00.
 An educator may not be employed under an invalid license, until he or she renews the license, unless the school district receives a waiver from Department pursuant to 603 CMR 7.00.

-(5) If a license has become inactive or invalid under 603 CMR 44.07 (1), the educator may renew a license in that area after completing the professional development requirements contained in 603 CMR 44.05 (1) or 44.06, as applicable.
+(5) If a license has become inactive or invalid under 603 CMR 44.07 (1), the educator may renew a license in that area after completing the professional development requirements contained in 603 CMR 44.06.

 44.08: Application Process